neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Parameters

 1. `params: object` - an object with following members:
-   - `invokeArgs: Invocation[]` - array of invocation object with following members:
+   - `invocations: Invocation[]` - array of invocation object with following members:
      - `scriptHash: string` - script hash of the smart contract to invoke
      - `operation: string` - operation on the smart contract to call
      - `args?: Argument[]` - any input arguments for the operation